BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 We communicate about the installation of nuclear power plants and buy new gadgets which is a kind of communication.
 However, this does not explain why we believe in this *value*.
 I would argue that many people would willingly hit the pause button on all technological progress, at least temporarily.
-No one asked for the *Metaverse*, but we will built it anyways because we are *challenged* to do so.
+No one asked for the *Metaverse*, but we will build it anyways because we are *challenged* to do so.
 Luhmann probabobly would offer a more nuanced explanation: interdependent self-generating social systems which "feed" us into them.
 Heidegger's argument seems quite reductive but it captures my personal feeling of a reality that feels thinner and thinner.